 Represented by Jeanie Loiacono exclusively for the following:

 Emilio Iasiello is the author of Why People Do What They Do and Chasing the Green (FEP International, 2008).
-His short fiction and poetry have appeared in numerous academic and literary journals—Buffalo Spree Magazine, The Larcom Review, Oasis, Krater Quarterly, New York Review, Iron Horse Literary Review, The California Quarterly, The Washington Review, and The Wilshire Review, and several of his short stories have been published in Writing Raw.
+His short fiction and poetry have appeared in numerous academic and literary journals: Buffalo Spree Magazine, The Larcom Review, Oasis, Krater Quarterly, New York Review, Iron Horse Literary Review, The California Quarterly, The Washington Review, The Wilshire Review, and several of his short stories have been published in Writing Raw.

 An avid screenwriter, he has optioned several screenplays, three of which have been produced into films: Saint Christopher (2002), P.J.
-(2008), and Chasing the Green (2009).
-Chasing the Green won the Award for Excellence in Filmmaking at the 2010 Canada International Film Festival and the Best Supporting Actress in a Feature Film Award at the 2009 Los Angeles Action on Film International Film Festival.
+(2008), and Chasing the Green (2009), which won the Award for Excellence in Filmmaking at the 2010 Canada International Film Festival and the Best Supporting Actress in a Feature Film Award at the 2009 Los Angeles Action on Film International Film Festival.
 P.J. received the Best Actress Award in the 2008 Miami Underground Film Festival.
 Dead of Knight was completed in 2010.

-Emilio received his Masters in Fine Arts from George Mason University.
-He lives in Arlington, Virginia, where he pursues his passion for cooking.
+Iasiello received his Masters in Fine Arts from George Mason University.
+He lives in Arlington, Virginia where he pursues his passion for cooking.
 He is currently in the process of developing another screenplay with a producer in New York.

 Why People Do What They Do